thequietlife/CTI-101/assets/networking fundamentals.md

 <img src="https://github.com/thequietlife/CTI-101/blob/fd097bc0c835783c1826628db78d651307fc32fb/images/spotify%20server.png"
 alt="image of laptop and spotify server" width="600"/>

-Data travels on the internet in a much less direct way
+Data travels on the internet in a much less direct way.

 <img src="https://github.com/thequietlife/CTI-101/blob/6e3e5e1017e743138225fc0844212c1683b1c3d5/images/packets%20of%20info.png"
 alt="image of packets of information travelling" width="600"/>

 Packets of information <br>
 A packet travels from one place to another kinda like when you try to wing it and take 3x longer to get somewhere than if you used a map.
-Many kinds of digital informatio can be sent with IP packets - but there are limits
+Many kinds of digital information can be sent with IP packets - but there are limits.

 What happens when you build a rocket and need to move it to the launch pad?
-The rocket won't fit on one truck so it is delivered in parts
+The rocket won't fit on one truck so it is delivered in parts.

 <img src="https://github.com/thequietlife/CTI-101/blob/a9241762ff2153787005b4237ca4157c107d21b3/images/shuttle%20parts.png"
 alt="image of space shuttle on a road" width="600"/>

-When all the parts of the rocket have been delivered they are then assembled
+When all the parts of the rocket have been delivered they are then assembled.

-When you have a large image you want to share with a friend or upload to a website.
-That image may be made up of 10s of millions of bits, of 1s and 0s
+When you have a large image you want to share with a friend or upload to a website, that image may be made up of 10s of millions of bits, of 1s and 0s.

 <img src="https://github.com/thequietlife/CTI-101/blob/6e3e5e1017e743138225fc0844212c1683b1c3d5/images/send%20more%20cat%20gifs.png"
 alt="image of mobile and a picture of a cat" width="600"/>

 There are too many to send in one packet.
-It will be broken down into 100s or 1000s of smaller parts called packets
+It will be broken down into 100s or 1000s of smaller parts called packets.

 <img src="https://github.com/thequietlife/CTI-101/blob/6e3e5e1017e743138225fc0844212c1683b1c3d5/images/too%20many.png"
 alt="cat gif zoomed in showing all the packets" width="600"/>

 Routers act like traffic managers to keep packets moving through the networks smoothly.
-If one route is congested individual packets may travel different routes or even out of order
+If one route is congested individual packets may travel different routes or even out of order.

 <img src="https://github.com/thequietlife/CTI-101/blob/2c554566933e62b2cf6c08077d5658416c1d7ee7/images/routers.png"
 alt="router and laptop with a network of routers in betweeon" width="600"/>

 Every router keeps track of multiple paths for sending packets and it chooses the "cheapest" path available.
 Factors involved are time, politics, relatioships between companies.
-Often the best route isn't the most direct. **Fault Tolerant** Having options for paths makes the network fault tolerant.
+Often the best route isn't the most direct. <br>
+**Fault Tolerant** Having options for paths makes the network fault tolerant.
 The network can keep sending packets even of something goes wrong.
 <br> Basic key principle of the internet is **Reliability**

 ### Transmission Control Protocol **TCP**